samiar-dev-88/PyQt5/README.md

 # PyQt5
-Lots of widgets and options on Tkinter.
+Lots of widgets and options on PyQt5.
 (Python)